 When Maria, Rachel, and Molly got thrown together on a school project about the local urban legend, they didn't quite bargain for some horrifying teary murderess ghost lady to start messing with their lives.
 La Llorona, with her irreverent, haunting advice and constantly changing faces, seems intent on steering them away from her fate--or is she just luring them to a watery, weeping demise?

-This show runs approximately 1 hour 40 min with no intermission.
+This show runs approximately 1 hour 45 min with a 10 min intermission.

 - Post Show Social following the opening performance on Saturday, May 6th

 - Cheap Date Night on Wednesday, May 10th and 17th - Buy-One-Get-One tickets when purchased in advance, online only